AU-Landing-Project/rssimport/README.md

 to reduce the risk of creating multiple identical entries.
 While this has been very good in testing, you should note that identical posts from different sources will get through.

+Each import, whether manual or scheduled, is logged in a history.
+The history is accessible from the feed page via a link in the side bar.
+Each import can be rolled back by clicking the 'undo import' link in the history.